GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ### What are aggregation keys (buckets)?

-Aggregation key and bucket refer to the same thing.
-The term _aggregation key_ is used in the browser APIs used to configure reports.
+The terms aggregation key and bucket refer to the same thing.  _Aggregation key_ is used in the browser APIs used to configure reports.
 The term _bucket_ is used in the aggregatable and summary reports, and in the [aggregation service APIs](/docs/privacy-sandbox/aggregation-service/).

 An aggregation key (key for short) is a piece of data that represents the values of the dimensions being tracked.
 Data is later aggregated along each aggregation key.